-Need for Speed Heat really went above and beyond this time, as the world of Palm City and its surrounding area contains precisely four hundred and thirty-five separate collectibles and activities spread across the map, ranging from simple sightseeing opportunities to exciting acts of vandalism.
+Need for Speed Heat has four hundred and thirty-five separate collectibles and activities spread across the map, ranging from simple sightseeing opportunities to exciting acts of vandalism.
 And with each one offering a substantial reward, we’re going to take you through what they are, what it’ll take to find them, and what you’ll get for such impressive efforts.

 Collectibles and Rewards

 Outnumbering pretty much anything else in the whole game (probably including cars), collectibles come in three types, each one offering its own reward, and have to be found by exploring the world in every corner.
 Each one will be marked on your map permanently when you get close enough for it to register on the in-HUD minimap, meaning that you don’t really have to hunt for them.
 Just keep exploring the wider world and you’ll eventually find them all.
 Collect every single one, and you’ll be rewarded with a gold smoke effect for your cars.

 - Total: 85

 - Rewards: Nissan GT-R Nismo + Cyan Tire Smoke + Billboard Decals Set